alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 ## So What _Is_ the Problem, Dear?

 Simple.
-Go to your favorite airline website and check the price of a plane ticket for any destination and time frame.
+Go to your favorite airline website and check the price of a plane ticket for any destination and dates.
-Then go back the next day and do the same again: chances are prices will have fluctuated.
+Then go back the next day and check the same ticket again: chances are prices will have fluctuated.
 Do the same for a few times for the sake of it, and you will have a nice curve that has nothing whatsoever to do with actual value or any other aspect of the real world.